Berkshire County Jail and House of Correction

 Sheriff’s 911 Dispatch Center

-After being located for many years in the basement of the Berkshire County Courthouse, the Dispatch Center moved to its new state-of-the-art facility on Cheshire Road in March of 2006.
+After being located for many years in the basement of the Berkshire County Courthouse on Wendell Avenue in Pittsfield, the Dispatch Center moved to its new state-of-the-art facility on Cheshire Road in March of 2006.

 The new facility, funded by more than $1 million from the state Executive Office of Public Safety and the Department of Homeland Security, more than doubled the Dispatch Center’s operating space.
 The facility offers the most modern technology to serve the 9-1-1 emergency communication needs of its member communities and any others that wish to join the network.
-The center handles more than 30,000 calls, including more than 3,000 emergency 9-1-1 calls, in an average year.
+The center handles more than 80,000 Administrative Phone Calls, 18,000 Emergency 9-1-1 Calls, in an average year.